lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
 There are many types of transformations.
 The one you should use depends on your data, choice of statistics, and how you want the results to be interpreted.
 Here is a table of a few common transformations.
 A common transformation is the natural logarithm.
 You use it when your data is heavily right-skewed or when you want your regression results to be interpreted as a percent change.
 Another common transformation is mean-centering, which is when the values are subtracted by the mean so zero represents the mean.
 Scaling is also fairly common, which is mean-centering and then dividing by the standard deviation.
 The square root is great for count data since it can handle zeros, unlike the natural logarithm or the inverse.
+The inverse, also called the reciprocal, is useful for several purposes, such as for reversing the unit.
+For instance, if a variable has the unit persons per doctor, the inverse is doctors per person.

 ---